optofab/optofab.github.io/meeting_minutes.md

 **AGENDA**

 - Unexpected port issue on the backend of the Customer Portal occured.
 Need to know the priority.
-- Some feedback from OptoFab regarding the Order Management System handover.
+- Need some feedback from OptoFab regarding the Order Management System handover.
 - Need OptoFab to specify the radius and side length in Customer Portal.

 **DISCUSSIONS**

 - The backend of the Customer Portal is having trouble to launch.
-OptoFab thinks the handover document has higher priority, so the Customer Portal team should start writing the handover document immidiately instead of debugging the launching issues.
-Note that this will need to be addressed in the handover document in detail.
+OptoFab thinks the handover document has higher priority, so the Customer Portal team should start writing the handover document immediately instead of debugging the launching issues.
+Note that this issue will need to be addressed in the handover document in detail.
 - Some feedback is provided by OptoFab written [here](https://docs.google.com/document/d/1namlOrbBlDt14Aku9XytsxvnTgsEDM0-UCTflTzBooc/edit?usp=sharing) in red.
 - The calculation is provided by OptoFab written [here](https://docs.google.com/document/d/1oUez2r_LzQgDHe2GK7fmn5mw2mV-qYmSr2Vx3SXG72I/edit?usp=sharing).